-Relay Peak Trail is a 9.5 mile moderately trafficked out and back trail located near Incline Village, NV that offers scenic views and is rated as moderate.
+Relay Peak Trail is a 9.5 mile moderately trafficked out and back trail located near Incline Village, Nevada that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible from June until October.

 Hiked this about a month ago with my dog and I really liked the trail.
 Traffic thins out by the waterfall since most people go to mount rose.
 There is not a lot of shade though so do this one early,especially if you bring your dog.

 It was great.
 No sign of snow anywhere.
 Great signage along the trail.
 I really liked that you get cell coverage the entire way.
 Especially if you are hiking alone and may need some help.

 I am so glad I brought my poles cause you need them!

 There is still plenty of snow.
 We made it about 3/4 before the snow was too much and we turned back.
 Still a lovely hike.

 Started at the Mt Rose Summit parking lot and climbed to Mt Houghton first (10,500 ft) before heading another 2 miles towards Relay Peak.
 Amazing 360 degree views!!!